TosbackCgusBridge-Bot/CGUs-versions/Hubpages/Privacy Policy.md

 **Effective Date:** **January 1, 2020**

-Maven Coalition, Inc., together with its subsidiaries and its affiliated businesses including Sports Illustrated, TheStreet, HubPages, Inc., and Say Media, Inc. (collectively, “Maven,” “we,” or “us”), offers a digital media platform that allows partners to create and monetize content by allowing Maven and its partners to show advertisements on such content.
-We refer to these content creators as “Partners” and to the websites and apps that participate in our coalition as “Partner Content.”
+Maven Coalition, Inc., a Delaware corporation (“**Maven**,” “**we**,” or “**us**”), offers a digital media platform that allows partners to create and monetize content by allowing Maven and its partners to show advertisements on such content.
+We refer to these content creators as “Partners” and to the websites and apps that participate in our coalition as “Partner Content.

 This Privacy Policy explains how Maven collects, uses, and discloses information about you when you visit our websites and Partner Content, open an account or publish content with us, contact our customer service team, engage with us on social media, or otherwise interact with us.
 We collectively refer to these touchpoints as our “Services.”